 Maybe you have a favorite uncle who on taking leave of you, jauntily winks as he advises, “Don’t do anything I wouldn’t do.”
 Well, after the way I spent Saturday, evening, I advise you to think twice about doing anything I would do.
 The day started reasonably well, teaching a fistful of piano lessons to some of my favorite students, several of whom I’ve had for years.
 A leisurely walk home, while listening to some Panufnik on the ipod, only to find several packages of books I had ordered waiting in the front vestibule.
 So far so good; I thumbed through a biography of Hindemith I’ve been wanting for some time, as a reasonably entertaining football game played out on the TV.
 And my wife was baking a ham.
-A real ham, not ham and water or whatever.
+A real ham, not Ham and Water Product or whatever.

 And then I ruined everything.